I think the other guy just blinked.

 .
 Thanks to the Soviet spies in the Manhattan Project, the Arms Race had begun.
 The two superpowers raced to develop, and test, more powerful nuclear weapons, with Britain, France and later China joining in.
 They also developed nuclear deployment systems, especially in the bomber field.

 Neither side was really aware of how far the other had got.
-The Americans thought there was a "bomber gap" (there wasn't) and the Soviet leadership thought they were ahead (they were behind).
+The Americans thought there was a "bomber gap" (there was, but firmly in their favor) and the Soviet leadership thought they were ahead (they were behind).
 Americans continued to overestimate Soviet nuclear capabilities throughout the Cold War.